Nvidia's Mysterious GA103 GPU Pictured

 |Samsung 8N

-While Nvidia has a lot of freedom with configurations of its GPUs, the GA102 was still too complex and seemingly too hot for a laptop, even when cut down severely.
-This is when some sharp observers remembered rumors about the GA103 GPU, which was meant to sit between the GA102 and GA104.
-But since Nvidia has never confirmed this chip, it was forgotten—until this week.
+While Nvidia has a lot of freedom with configurations of its GPUs, the GA102 was still too complex and seemingly too hot for a laptop, even when severely cut down.
+There were rumors about the GA103 GPU at the time, but since Nvidia never confirmed the chip, it was forgotten—until this week.